wilcarjose/wilcarjose/README.md

 - 👋 Hi, I’m @wilcarjose
-- 👀 I’m a Software Developer
+- :house: Welcome to my home
-- 🌱 I’m currently learning Javascript
+- :mechanical_arm: I’m a Software Developer
-- 💞️ I’m looking to collaborate on any project
+- :v: I'm creating awesome stuff since 10 years
-- 📫 How to reach me? @wilcarja
+- :beers: How to reach me? @wilcarja

 <!---
 wilcarjose/wilcarjose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.